linty5/linty5.github.io/_pages/about.md

   - /about.html
 ---

-Deep Learning Algorithm Engineer <br>
-WOODMAN AI, Industrial Defect Detection <br>
+BEng@SYSU SE, MSc@CityU EE <br>
-Shanghai, China
+Guangzhou, China <br>
+<font color='Orange'>Hi!
+I am looking for a PhD position</font>

 **Short Bio**
 ------
-Tingyu LIN's name in Chinese is 林莛庾, you can call him "Timmy".<br>
+My name is Tingyu LIN, my name in Chinese is 林莛庾, you can call me "Timmy".<br>

-Tingyu LIN is a Deep Learning Algorithm Engineer at WOODMAN AI, a Shanghai-based industrial defect detection startup.
-Before that, He obtained the M.S. degree with **distinction** in multimedia information technology at the City University of Hong Kong in 2020 and the B.Eng. degree in software engineering at Sun Yat-sen University in 2019.
+I obtained the M.S. degree with **distinction** in multimedia information technology from [Department of Electrical Engineering](https://www.ee.cityu.edu.hk/), [City University of Hong Kong](https://www.cityu.edu.hk/) in 2020 and the B.Eng. degree in software engineering from [School of Computer Science and Engineering](https://cse.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2019.

+I have worked as an Image Engineer at Camera R & D department, [Autel Robotics](https://www.autelrobotics.cn/), developing image algorithms for cameras using C++, and also designing a prototype multispectral imaging system for large drones.
+After that, I have worked as a Deep Learning Algorithm Engineer at Research department, [WOODMAN AI](https://www.woodman-ai.com/), a Shanghai-based startup, focusing on industrial defect detection and 3D imaging systems.

 **Research Interests**
 ------